MaximFilimonovGH/nf-pipeline-watcher/README.md

 - input_dir: path to the watched folder
 - output_dir: path to the folder containing results
 - log_dir: path to the folder containing logs of the Nextflow runs
-- tower_access_token: Nextflow Tower Community access token.
-(Required if Nextflow Tower Community is used to monitor pipelines' execution)
 - tower_address: IP address of the Nextflow Tower Community deployment.

 ### Pipelines configuration

 Pipeline configuration for each pipeline is set in the same `config.yaml` file in the `pipelines` list parameter.
+If a parameter is not supplied it will be skipped while forming the Nextflow run command.

 Overview of the pipeline-specific parameters:
 - name: name of the pipeline